VijayHarkare21/Mindsync_HackNYU/README.md

 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository, create a feature branch, and submit a pull request.
 ```

-You now have a full README.md file with all the content, excluding the License and Contact sections.
-Happy coding with Mindsync!